djarrin/zustand-demo/README.md

-# Front End React Evaluation
+# Zustand Demo
-This is a project to evaluate prospectus employees on their knowledge of react and other FE principles.
+This is simply a evaluation project we created at my company but I wanted to use it to test out the https://github.com/react-spring/zustand state management tool

 ## Starting Up Env
 This project was created using create react app so to get the initial app